 1. I-5 from Los Angeles to San Francisco

 This route is nearly 382 miles from the city center to the city center and takes around six hours.
-I-5 is the fastest route to get to San Francisco, but also a boring one.
+I-5 is the fastest route to get to San Francisco but also boring.

 2. US Highway 101 from Los Angeles to San Francisco